 We will be holding an upcoming event with The Addicts at the Yost Theatre in June.
 To get updates on all our activities, please view our calendar below.

-Our mission is to assist alcoholics and addicts with essential living expenses while participating in a treatment program.
+Our mission is to assist substance abusers with essential living expenses while participating in a treatment program.
 Applications for assistance will be completed in conjunction with a treatment provider.
 Catch our website as we move further along in the development process.
 Please take note that we do not provide any clinical services such as clinical referrals, treatment, or counseling.

 If you or someone you know is suffering with addiction, please contact your local Alcoholics Anonymous/Narcotics Anonymous chapters.
 In addition, your local health department, hospitals and/or treatment facilities should be able to assist you with identifying an appropriate course of treatment and a provider in your area.